Tutorial: Integrating Isaac Perceptor with ROS2 Nav2 on a robot with Nova Orin Developer Kit

 For this tutorial, you must have completed the Tutorial: Running Camera-based 3D Perception with Isaac Perceptor It is also assumed that you are familiar with ROS2 Nav2 and that you are able to use it for lidar-based autonomous navigation on your robot.
 In this tutorial, we will guide you through essential steps to replace the lidar-based local perception with camera-based 3D perception from Isaac Perceptor.

-Lastly, it is assumed that you have rigidly mounted the Nova Orin Developer Kit on your own robot, and an accurate URDF file has been obtained encoding the transformation between Nova Orin Developer Kit and the robot origin (Mounting the Nova Orin Developer Kit on a Robot).
+Lastly, it is assumed that you have rigidly mounted the Nova Orin Developer Kit on your own robot and successfully completed calibration.

 Instructions